 In order to promote food safety, stalls must have smooth and hardwearing surfaces for food preparation such as stainless steel tables.
 Stalls should also be covered and screened at the back and sides to reduce the risk of food contamination.
 It’s also mandatory that stalls have the name and address of the person carrying out the business on display.

-Additionally, it’s crucial to note that all stalls that carry out food prep or have food storage must have potable water.
+Additionally, it’s crucial to note that all stalls that carry out food prep or have food storage must have portable water.
 It’s up to the business how this is stored but it goes without saying that it needs to be stored hygienically and free from contamination.